As grassroots feminist movement takes hold, Egypt moves to restrict women's rights even further

-Category: World Hits: 5While, on the one hand, the Egyptian feminist movement seems to be taking great strides forward, particularly on the grassroots level, with young women inventing new forms of activism to draw attention to endemic sexual violence that plagues them both in their homes and on their streets, the government is moving to further curb women’s autonomy.
+Category: World Hits: 8While, on the one hand, the Egyptian feminist movement seems to be taking great strides forward, particularly on the grassroots level, with young women inventing new forms of activism to draw attention to endemic sexual violence that plagues them both in their homes and on their streets, the government is moving to further curb women’s autonomy.

 Read more https://www.france24.com/en/middle-east/20210401-as-grassroots-feminist-movement-takes-hold-egypt-moves-to-restrict-women-s-rights-even-further